tedious/Fetch/README.md

 Fetch
 =====

-Fetch is a library for reading email an attachments, primarily using the POP and IMAP protocols.
+Fetch is a library for reading email and attachments, primarily using the POP and IMAP protocols.

 Fetch was part of a large project, Mortar, which is hosted on Google Code.
 It is currently being migrated over to Github, as well as being updated to support